Mohamed-A-Ragab/Moka-Scan/README.md

 Not as of current.
 If you want a tool like that, I suggest [AutoEnum](https://github.com/Gr1mmie/autoenum).

-**Will this tool help me pass the OSCP?**

-This tool, when used correctly, helped me pass the OSCP exam.
+This tool, when used correctly, can help you to pass the OSCP exam.
 The OSCP is all about time management and enumeration.
 I give you a tool that is quick and conducts good single target scanning.
 It's up to you to use it.

 **Can I make pull requests with changes that I think are best for Moka-scan?**